wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Find the default storage account

 Each HDInsight cluster has a default storage account.
-The default storage account and its keys for a cluster apears under **Settings**/**Properties**/**Azure Storage Keys**.
+The default storage account and its keys for a cluster appears under **Settings**/**Properties**/**Azure Storage Keys**.
 See [List and show clusters](#list-and-show-clusters).

 ##Find the resource group

-In the ARM mode, each HDInsight cluster is created with an Azure resource group.
+In the Azure Resource Manager mode, each HDInsight cluster is created with an Azure resource group.
 The Azure resource group that a cluster belongs to appears in:

 - The cluster list has a **Resource Group** column.
 - Cluster **Essential** tile.